 Curious About What It Takes To Get Off Of Sugar?

-Are you a person that’s curious about eating healthier?
+Still, you’re curious about eating healthier.
 Maybe you’re wondering whether you really can make the “sacrifice.”

 I know what you mean.
 I’ve been there!

 As a reformed junk food addict and sugaraholic, I know too well the rollercoaster ride you’re on.
-You want your body to run like a luxury limousine service, you really do.
+You want your body to run like a well-oiled machine, you really do.

-And while you’re thinking about how much you want your engine purring like a stretch limo, you’re shoving tons of cookies, cakes, and fast food into your pie hole (yes, they call it that for a reason).
+And while you’re thinking about how much you want your engine purring, you’re shoving tons of cookies, cakes, and fast food into your pie hole (yes, they call it that for a reason).

 You’d love for somebody to just stop the madness for you because God knows you can’t.